 Champions represent the “ideal” member.
 They have the highest deposits, use the most products and transact in higher amounts.

 Associates, Loyalists, and Potentialists engage with the credit union, but at decreasing rates through each band.
 The credit union’s goal for each of these segments is to move them into higher engagement bands in a journey toward Champion status.

 Latents are the least engaged members and in serious danger of attrition.
 The credit union now knows which members they need to target with compelling campaigns designed to reactivate and reinvigorate the relationship.

 After creating engagement segments that define the relationship, an examination of daily transactional data is a valuable goldmine for further developing engagement-driven personas.
 Looking within POS, ACH, auto drafts and home banking transactions builds out the engagement picture more fully by identifying channel usage.
 This better illustrates how, when and where members interact with the credit union.

-Applying a cluster analysis to members’ past transactional behavior, CU Rise helped the example credit union identify channel preferences to segment its membership into five distinct clusters.
+Applying a cluster analysis to members’ past transactional behavior, Trellance helped the example credit union identify channel preferences to segment its membership into five distinct clusters.

 The Ultimate Engagement Persona

 At the end of the process, the credit union now has a picture of nine member personas filled with insights and actionable information.
 For each, a vivid image has emerged built from demographics, product penetration, services, channel usage, unique characteristics and transactional behavior.

 The hero archetype, Committed Cory, has more than five relationships with the credit union.
 On average, the Committed Corys have more than $30,000 in deposits and are actively using credit and debit cards..
 At the other end of the spectrum, the Lost Lukes are defined by low deposits, transactions and engagement levels.